Martin Casaus

-Martin Casaus (born March 5, 1985) is an American professional wrestler.
-Casaus is known for his work in El Rey Network series Lucha Underground under the ring name of Marty "The Moth" Martinez, where he is a former Lucha Underground Champion.
+Martin Casaus (born March 5, 1985) is an American entrepreneur, content creator, and professional wrestler.
+Casaus is most known for his work in El Rey Network series Lucha Underground under the ring name of Marty "The Moth" Martinez, where he is a former Lucha Underground Champion.

 Personal life

 Martin was born March 5, 1985, to Francis and Cheryl Casaus in West Jordan, Utah.
 Casaus was a four sport student athlete in high school and turned down college scholarships in lacrosse and football to pursue his academic studies.
 His parents put in overtime at their jobs so they could enroll Casaus in private schools until college.
 Casaus was the first in his family to graduate college.
 He received a bachelor's degree in Business Administration with a 3.98 GPA.
 Casaus has one brother who is currently in the United States Navy.
 Casaus holds a series 7 and 63 financial professional licenses.
-Martian married Leslie Dean on June 9, 2021.
+Martin married Leslie Dean on June 9, 2021.

 Martin credits his success in life to his mentors, Pete Gallegos and Andrew Lucero.
 Without their continued guidance and direction, Martin admits his successes would not be so measurable.